top of page

 Time Frame: 2019-Present (Modern)

-Personnel: 1-2 Officers, 42-43 Other Ranks
+Personnel: 1-2 Officers, 46-47 Other Ranks

-The following is the organization of the Swiss Army Infantry Platoon as it applies to its Territorial Division Infantry Battalions.
+The following is the organization of the Swiss Army Infantry Platoon as it applies to its Territorial Division Infantry Battalions in 2018/19.
 These are motorized infantry, mounted in either a variant of the MOWAG Piranha IIC (APC-93) or the MOWAG Duro IIIP (GMTF 11 Pl/2t 6x6 gl).
 The vehicles are more or less interchangeable with the same personnel and equipment for both types of vehicles, but vary in application depending on environment.

 Generally, each Infantry Company has four Infantry Platoons (this), while each Infantry Battalion has a Staff Company, three Infantry Companies, and a Combat Support Company with 81mm mortars and snipers.
 This information broadly applies to units in Infantry Battalions, Mountain Battalions (Gebirgsinfanterie and Gebirgsschützen), and the Carbiniers Battalion.
 Territorial Divisions generally have four to five of such battalions, in addition to a Divisional Staff Battalion, Engineer Battalion, and Search & Rescue Battalion.
 This makes the regionally-based Territorial Divisions the size of large brigades or very small divisions.